Dr Stephen R Taylor

 The new frontier of astrophysics

-The orbital decay of the binary pulsar B1913+16 was the first evidence for gravitational radiation, garnering the 1993 Nobel Prize for Russell Hulse and Joe Taylor.
-Almost a quarter of a century later, Kip Thorne, Rai Weiss, and Barry Barish won the Nobel Prize for their work on LIGO (the Laser Interferometer Gravitational Wave Observatory), which made its first detection of a binary black hole merger in 2015, and many more since.
+The orbital decay of the binary pulsar B1913+16 was the first evidence for gravitational radiation.
+Almost a quarter of a century later, Kip Thorne, Rai Weiss, and Barry Barish won the Nobel Prize for their work on LIGO (the Laser Interferometer Gravitational Wave Observatory), which made its first detection of a binary black hole merger in 2015.
+Announced on June 29, 2023, NANOGrav and other pulsar timing array collaborations found exciting evidence for a cosmic background of nanohertz-frequency gravitational waves.
+I had the honor of announcing this news at National Science Foundation headquarters.

 Titans of Relativistic physics